Guangxu Emperor: Death

 The Guangxu Emperor died suddenly on 14 November 1908 without an heir, a day before Cixi's death, at the age of 37.
 Due to the sudden unexpected nature of his death, the planning and construction of the Guangxu Emperor's Mausoleum was not completed until seven years later.
-The dissolution of the Qing Empire in 1912 resulted in the surviving Qing nobility having to request some financial assistance from the new Republican government to complete its construction.
+The dissolution of the Qing Empire in 1912 resulted in the surviving Qing nobility having to request some financial subsidization from the new Republican government to complete its construction.
 The Guangxu Emperor, alongside the Empress Dowager Longyu who also subsequently died childless a year after the dynasty's abdication were ultimately interred in the Chong Mausoleum in 1915.
-The Guangxu Emperor was succeeded by Cixi's choice as heir, his nephew Puyi, who took the regnal name "Xuantong".
+The Guangxu Emperor was succeeded by Cixi's choice of heir, his nephew Puyi, who took the regnal name "Xuantong".